qiyunzhu/woltka/doc/perform.md

 woltka classify -i map_dir ...
 ```

 [**Temporary notice**] At this moment Woltka cannot take non-unique mappings (one query to multiple subjects) as input.
-Therefore, if your alignment files may contain non-unique matches, you need to add `--no-ambig` to the first command.
+Therefore, if your alignment files may contain non-unique matches, you need to add `--uniq` to the first command.

 Woltka supports outputing compressed maps.
 The default compression method is **gzip**, and it can be customized via the `--outmap-zip` paramter (see [details](output.md#output-read-maps)).